mukeshsoni/mukeshsoni.github.io/src/routes/blog/2021-05-81-make-blog-with-sveltekit.md

 After reading this post, you should be able to make a blog using svelte kit, and host it on github or any other hosting service of your choice.

+This post assumes that you know what svelte is and also what hosting a static site means.
+You can read more about svelte here - https://svelte.dev.
+And more about svelte kit here - https://kit.svelte.dev.

 I recently moved by teeny tiny unmaintained blog from gatsby to svelte kit.
 Removing gatsby removed a lot of complexity which comes with gatsby.
 I no longer understood what was going on under the hood and was too scared to upgrade gatsby.

 Switching to svelte-kit was relatively straight forward except for a few quirks.
-The quirks mainly had to do with rendering markdown as html.
+The quirks mainly had to do with rendering markdown as html and figuring out how to publish the final site through github.

-If you don't want to read the whole article, you can checkout the final code [here](https://github.com/mukeshsoni/mukeshsoni.github.io/tree/svelte).
+If you don't want to read the whole article, you can checkout the final code here - https://github.com/mukeshsoni/mukeshsoni.github.io/tree/svelte.

 ### Step 1 - Setup svelte kit template
 You can get started with svelte kit template using their `npm init` command -